After weeks of closures due to the coronavirus pandemic, many locations are beginning to implement their reopening plans.

+Now, let’s move into our discussion of strategies for fighting COVID-19.
 Luckily, there is no need to reinvent the wheel; many of the same techniques used to secure a healthy building certification can be applied to the coronavirus pandemic.
 In particular, the WELL Building Standard recently released a series of eight strategies that you can apply to combat COVID-19 in your building.
 These strategies include the following:

 - Promote clean contact

 - Manage risk and create organizational resilience